thabo104/appstore-alexa-docs/_docs/firetv/catalog/setting-up-your-aws-account-for-fire-tv-catalog-integration.md

         2. On the Set Permissions page, select **Custom Policy**, and click **Select** to go to the Review Policy page.
         3. On the **Review Policy** page, enter the following information:
             *   **Policy Name**: Type a unique name for the policy.
 This name can be anything that you choose.
             *   **Policy Document**: Copy and paste the following line into the Policy Document field.
-Substitute the actual name of your S3 bucket for the &lt;Bucket_Name&gt; placeholder.
+Substitute the actual name of your S3 bucket for the `<Bucket_Name>` placeholder.

             ```
             {"Statement":[{"Effect":"Allow","Action":"s3:*","Resource":"arn:aws:s3:::*<Bucket_Name>"}]}